A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Acyclic complexes

 where $i^{ n-1}$ is an inflation and a kernel of $d^{ n}$ and $p^{ n-1}$ is a deflation and a cokernel of $d^{ n-2}$.
 The complex $X^{\bullet}$ is \emph{$\CC$-acyclic} if it is $\CC$-acyclic in every degree and we denote by $\Ac(\mathcal{A},\CC)\subseteq\C(\mathcal{A})$ the full subcategory of $\CC$-acyclic complexes.\diam{} \end{dfn}

 Below we first characterize the acyclic complexes of LB-spaces w.r.t.\ the three conflation structures that we considered in Section \ref{SEC-2a}.
-Then we consider the subcategories of regular resp.~complete LB-spaces.
+Then we will treat the subcategories of regular resp.~complete LB-spaces.